Alexdragon99/portfolio/README.md

-Hi, this is Andreas Alexander and this is my portfolio page!
+Hi, this is Andreas and this is my portfolio page!

 Sportspal design: sportspal.jpg